NIH-NLM/pvclust-py/README.md

 | cell clusters × genes | cell types | genes | ⚠️ same caveat |
 | cell clusters × genes | genes | ~30 cell clusters | ⚠️ too few resampling units |

-The package warns rather than silently returning an `AU = 0.98` that means nothing.
+The package warns rather than silently returning an `AU = 0.98` when there is co-expression

 ## Fidelity to R